daniel-sudz/udp-fpga/README.md

 - SW3 (FALSE → use SW2 LED config; TRUE → use primary LED config)
 - BTN3-1 (FALSE → nothing; TRUE → system reset)
 - BTN0 (FALSE → nothing; TRUE → FSM one-shot override/trigger)

+## Known Issues

+The audio has some glitches which likely come from a rate issue from not enough buffering.
+We have checked and believe that all modules should be writing and reading the correct amounts; therefore the data should be correct.

 # Team